 1999-2007: Several prospecting and explorative campaigns have been carried out over the Oscara area since 1999, mostly by Mansfield and later by Regulus.
 During this period, a regional geological map was generated by Mansfield geologists in addition to detailed mapping over specific areas.
 A total of 1,010 rock and float samples were taken which highlighted a “horseshoe-shaped” geochemical anomaly around the Cerro Oscara hill.
 These anomalies are predominantly of Cu and Fe with minor Au, Ag, Mo and Bi.

-2008: The El Camino property was transferred to Pachamama Resources Inc. as part of a restructuring of Mansfield Minerals Inc.
+2008: The Oscara property was transferred to Pachamama Resources Inc. as part of a restructuring of Mansfield.

 2012: This property was transferred to Regulus when it merged with Pachamama.